On leveraging constrained smooth additive regression models for global optimization: Introduction

-This paper aims to fill a gap in the literature by developing surrogate models for MINLPs that are both data-driven \textit{and} knowledge-driven.
-In other words, given an MINLP, our goal is to solve it by approximating its complicated functions with a more tractable surrogate MINLP: one that remains accurate while also allowing the incorporation of expert knowledge about their shape or other properties of the original functions.
+This paper aims to fill a gap in the literature by developing surrogate problems for MINLPs that are both data-driven \textit{and} knowledge-driven.
+In other words, given an MINLP, our goal is to solve it by approximating its complicating functions with simpler ones, and then obtaining a new MINLP, i.e. the \emph{surrogate MINLP}, which is more tractable.
+Our aim is that this surrogate MINLP remains accurate while also allowing the incorporation of expert knowledge about the shape or other properties of the original functions being approximated.
 The tractability of the so-obtained surrogate MINLP is crucial to get high-quality solutions for large instances of MINLPs \citep{bhosekar2018advances}.
 In particular, we use constrained smooth additive regression models to gain leverage in tractability.